diegomarquez/game-builder/README.md

 ###### TODO List:

 - Anotate code to generate documentation
-    - src
+    - Review src docs to standarize the structure of each file and to iron out the gazillion typos.
     - examples
+    - Review example docs to standarize the structure of each file and to iron out the gazillion typos.
     - Links to known errors, like requireJS
-    - Review all docs to standarize the structure of each file and to iron out, the gazillion typos.

-- Change delegate.js to something more sensible.
-Maybe broadcaster.js
+    - README in examples folder.
+Explains the structure of a Game-Builde application

 - Test delegate.js destroy method properly
 - Change how events are registered in main.js in all the examples

 - Delete old example code

 - New Website sections
     - Getting started.
 Instructions on what you need to download.
-And how to us the tools.
+And how to use the tools.
     - Links to running examples

 - Make Sublime plugin to generate files from templates